Skill evaluation is an important part of technical hiring. With...

 In the previous section, we took a quick look at the general framework for conducting a thoroughly planned interview.
 But how can you optimize the process and make sure it’s well-executed?
 Well, here are some golden structured interview tips:

 Structured interviews are not the only type of interview – there are also unstructured interviews and semi-structured interviews that are more of a middle-ground between the other two.

 While unstructured interviews clearly offer more freedom and creative scope than structured ones, this is seldom a positive aspect.
-They often lack direction, and without predefined questions to evaluate specific skills, candidates may not be adequately screened for their competency.
-Moreover, with unstructured interviews, each candidate’s interview will vary significantly – this makes comparing interviewees difficult and comparing them fairly almost impossible.
-So while the lack of restrictions makes unstructured interviews seem appealing, we’d advise against them.
+They often lack direction, and candidates may not be adequately screened for their competency without predefined questions to evaluate specific skills.

-WeCP (We Create Problems) offers a huge library of pre-built interview tests to evaluate over 2000+ developer skills with a database of over 0.2 M+ questions (and counting..).
+Conduct zero bias and healthy technical recruitment through structured interviews and access to a huge library of pre-built asynchronous video interview and structured interview tests to evaluate over 2000+ developer skill testing with a database of over 0.2 M+ questions.
 Get in touch to give structure to your technical hiring process.